Man who inspired ice bucket challenge is back in hospital

-BOSTON (AP) — The Massachusetts man who inspired people around the world to dump buckets of ice water over their heads to raise millions of dollars for Lou Gehrig’s disease research is back in the hospital.
+BOSTON (AP) – The man who inspired people around the world to dump buckets of ice water over their heads to raise millions of dollars for Lou Gehrig’s disease research is back in the hospital and is keeping his sense of humor.

 The ALS Ice Bucket Challenge raised more than $220 million when it took off worldwide on social media in 2014.